swimmerART/Beer-Pong/README.md

 # Implementation

 ## Hardware & Parts
 We ordered a plastic gun from Amazon to be our ping pong ball actuator.
 However, we still needed to do two things for it to work: 1.
 Determine how to attach the gun to Baxter.
 2. Conduct tests to calculate the average initial velocity of the ball when shot out of our gun.
 We used zip ties and rubber bands to properly secure the gun.
+Our test results are available at the bottom of this page.

 <img src="images/gun_facing.jpg" width = "400"> <img src="images/gun_side_view.jpg" width = "400">